Best Parks and Scenic Running Paths in Baltimore

 The popular mile-long loop at the base of Druid Hill Park wraps around the drinking water reservoir, and offers sweeping views of the city below.
 The park is also home to the Maryland Zoo in Baltimore and the Howard Peters Rawlings Conservatory and Botanic Gardens.

-This historic park on Baltimore’s east side offers a variety of picturesque pathways to knock out a couple of miles.
-Be sure to pass by the historic and ornate Patterson Park Pagoda, or enjoy one of Patterson Park’s many amenities: tennis courts, a swimming pool, an indoor ice skating rink, playgrounds and a dog park.
+This historic park bordering Highlandtown, an artsy neighborhood on Baltimore’s east side, offers a variety of picturesque pathways to knock out a couple of miles.
+Be sure to pass by the historic and ornate Patterson Park Observatory, or enjoy one of Patterson Park‘s many amenities: tennis courts, a swimming pool, an indoor ice skating rink, playgrounds and a dog park.

 If you want to see some nature